Adderton History, Family Crest & Coats of Arms

 Adderton Spelling Variations

-spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Adderton were recorded, including Atherton, Atheron and others.
+Before the last few hundred years, the English language had no fast system of spelling rules.
+For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
+Over the years, many variations of the name Adderton were recorded, including Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Adderton family (pre 1700)

 Distinguished members of the family include John Atherton (1598-1640), English-born Anglican Bishop of Waterford and Lismore in the Church of Ireland.
 He and his steward and tithe proctor John Childe were both tried and executed for buggery in 1640.
 He "is believed to have been born at Bawdripp, in Somersetshire, in 1598, where his father.
 Reverend John Atherton (a canon of St. Paul's), was rector of the parish.
 In 1635 he became chancellor of Christ Church, and held also the rectories of Killaban and Ballintubride, in the diocese of Leighlin.
 He was chancellor of Killaloe in 1634.
 His highest promotion was...

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Adderton family emigrate to North America:

 Adderton Settlers in United States in the 17th Century